 Now, to put that new genever knowledge to use.
 Here are two cocktails you can make that feature the spirit:

-Whether or not the original Martini-style drink featured genever or not, this one (more like a Manhattan in character) is delicious.
+Whether or not the original Martini-style drink featured genever, this one (more like a Manhattan in character) is delicious.

 - 1.5 oz sweet vermouth

 - 2 dashes orange curaçao

 - 2 dashes angostura bitters

 Method: Combine ingredients in a cocktail shaker.
 Add ice, stir till well-chilled, and strain into a coupe or martini glass.
 Garnish with lemon peel.

 The Phil Collins

 - Lemon wedge to garnish

 Method: Combine ingredients in a cocktail shaker.
 Add ice and shake well.
 Strain into a Collins glass filled with ice.
 Top with club soda and garnish with a lime wedge.